working-group-two/wgtwo.com/blog/2022-10-31-hackoween/index.md

 *Team: Karl Johan*

 Side-project to see what we could get out of our Java/Kotlin services by utilizing existing projects.
 Utilize the setup the Infrastructure team has made in dev around opentelemetry and XRay.
-The idea is to improve tracing across the stack (CHECK).
+The idea is to improve tracing across the stack.

 ## Gophish - for internal anti-phishing campaign

 *Team: Jonny, Gunnar Inge*

 The goal of this project is to deploy Gophish and setup a phishing campaign - to develop internal resilience against phishing attacks.
-Check out their guide to developing internal phishing campaigns [on our blog](https://www.wgtwo.com/blog/internal-email-phishing-campaigns/)
+Check out their guide to developing internal phishing campaigns [on our blog.](https://www.wgtwo.com/blog/internal-email-phishing-campaigns/)

 ## Walicy - (wasm policy resolving)